-Fatigue is different from being tired.
-When a person is merely tired, they usually feel better with rest.
-When a person has persistent fatigue, rest may not relieve their feelings of exhaustion and lethargy.
+Fatigue and tiredness are not the same.
+When a person is tired, they usually feel better after resting.
+When a person has persistent fatigue, rest may not relieve feelings of exhaustion and lethargy.

 According to the American Diabetes Association, research shows that 61 percent of people with newly diagnosed type 2 diabetes report fatigue as a symptom.
-Also, the same study found that fatigue is the second most common symptom in this group.
+The same study found that fatigue is the second most common symptom in this group.

 Why does diabetes cause fatigue?